 The University of South Carolina is located in Columbia, the state capital and the center of a metropolitan area that is home to over 800,000 residents.
 Columbia is situated in the center of the state, approximately 100 miles from both the Atlantic coast and foothills of the Blue Ridge Mountains.
 The Columbia area offers a wide range of cultural and recreational resources including Lake Murray, Riverbanks Zoo, Congaree National Park, Koger Center for the Performing Arts, the SC State Museum, and the EdVenture Children’s Museum.
 The climate is sub-tropical featuring long, temperate falls and springs; warm and humid summers; and short, mild winters.

 The position will remain open until filled.
-Application review will begin November 15, 2019.
-Interested candidates must submit a curriculum vitae, list of three professional references with contact information, and a letter of application describing their qualifications and leadership experience at the following link: https://uscjobs.sc.edu/postings/68017 For more information about the position, please contact Dr. Julius Fridriksson, Search Committee Chair, Telephone: (803) 777-5931, E-mail: email@example.com
+Application review will begin January 30th, 2020.
+Interested candidates must submit a curriculum vitae, research statement, teaching statement, list of three professional references with contact information, and a letter of application describing their qualifications and leadership experience at the following link: https://uscjobs.sc.edu/postings/68017 For more information about the position, please contact Dr. Julius Fridriksson, Search Committee Chair, Telephone: (803) 777-5931, E-mail: email@example.com